Flexible subscriptions support any dataset size or throughput. Pricing is based on your workload requirements (database size and throughput.)

 The Setup tab of the new Fixed subscription process.

-The two sections to this tab:
+The three sections to this tab:

 • General settings include the cloud provider details, the subscription name, and specific configuration options.